ideascube/ansiblecube/README.md

 # Ansible-KoomBook

+# This doc has to be updated...Work in progress

 Ansible has been choose to push and pull content, file config and softawre from and to the KoomBook.

 Ansible is originaly design to push content (from a master) to several slaves.
 But you can use it the other way around where the slaves are able to pull content from a master.